User Research Portfolio · 2025

 Research Approach

 I began by mapping the problem space through audience research and lived experience analysis — examining the specific needs of students, early-career researchers, and community members navigating academic research environments.
-This included identifying the gap between what institutions offer and what this audience actually needs to feel seen, supported, and prepared.

 From this research foundation, I developed the platform's mission, values, and scope — ensuring every structural and content decision was grounded in observed audience need rather than assumption.